BMED 173 History and Philosophy of Health and Healthcare

 BMED 173, History and Philosophy of Health and Healthcare, is a multidisciplinary course organized around five major fields of scientific endeavour in the BHSc program: anatomy, physiology, pathology, pharmacology, and population and global health.
 In each course module, we begin with the historical evolution of one of these subject areas and focus on the people, events and discoveries that have had the biggest impact on its development.
 Against this backdrop, we move to the present day where we encounter lively controversies within each field that invite us to think deeply about how technological innovations, social values and science interact.

-Note: Ernesto Figueiro-Filho will be teaching this course in the Summer 2020 Term
+Note: Ernesto Figueiro-Filho will be teaching the online offering of this course in the Fall 2020 and Winter 2020 terms

 After completing BMED 173, students will be able to:

 - Describe and analyze important people, events and trends that have influenced the development of five core subjects in the BHSc program (anatomy, physiology, pathology, pharmacology, population and global health) in order to understand what role technological developments and social values play in the construction and application of science.

 - Understand different perspectives on controversial issues in contemporary health science fields in order to critically assess them.

 - Identify relevant sources and carry out research using traditional and web-based resources.

 All assessments will be graded using marking rubrics.